solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 },
 ```

-After some document browsing I know I need to add some packages to my Julia environment
+After some intensive document reading I found out that I had to add some additional packages to my Julia environment

 | Package    | Purpose                                           |
 | :--------- | ------------------------------------------------- |